kubeslice/docs/developer_guide.md

 ## Create a PR

-After pushing changes to the working directory, create a PR and share the PR link for review.
+After pushing changes to the branch, create a PR and share the PR link for review.

 To create the new PR: